tssajo/Minify/README.md

 Overview
 --------
-`Minify` for Sublime Text can create a minified version of a currently opened CSS, HTML, JavaScript or SVG file.
+`Minify` for Sublime Text can create a minified version of a currently open CSS, HTML, JavaScript or SVG file.

 `Minify` generates a new file with an altered file extension such as `.min.css`, `.min.html`, `.min.js`, `.min.svg`.